mongodb/awscdk-resources-mongodbatlas/API.md

 Human-readable label that identifies the database on which you grant the action to one MongoDB user.

 If you set "actions.resources.cluster" : true, MongoDB Cloud ignores this parameter.
+Use the empty string ("") to allow an action on all databases.

 ---